medro25/readme/README.md

 There is **no official/native integration** between Brevo and Treasure Data.
 A **custom integration is technically feasible** using Brevo’s REST API and Treasure Data’s ingestion/export tools (REST API or TD Toolbelt).
-However, several **considerations and potential blockers** must be addressed to ensure a reliable and maintainable solution.
+While the integration is technically doable, careful planning is required to address these risks.

 ---

-## 🔗 References
+##  References

 - [ Brevo API Docs](https://developers.brevo.com/)
 - [ Brevo Developer Hub](https://developers.brevo.com/reference/getting-started-1)